1031 Canal Street: History

-The location was originally a Woolworth store constructed in the 1930s.
-The store has been vacant since the 1990s.
+The location was previously a Woolworth store constructed in the 1930s.
+The store had been vacant since the 1990s.

 After months of controversy, on September 22, 2011, the New Orleans City Council voted 5–2 to approve an application by developer Praveen Kailas to build a high-rise complex on the site.
 As proposed the building would have included 300 apartment units, a 500-space parking garage and 40000 sqft of retail space on the first two floors.
 The project had undergone a lengthy and controversial development process.

 A permit to demolish the existing building was issued in April 2014, and demolition began in October 2014, with completion scheduled for 2016.